radawson/Werewolf/docs/RESOURCE_PACK.md

 This document provides comprehensive information about the Werewolf plugin's resource pack system and embedded HTTP server.

+## Important Note About Player Skins

+**Resource packs cannot reskin players in Minecraft.** The Werewolf plugin uses texture values from `skins.yml` (obtained from MineSkin.org) to change player skins, not resource pack textures.

+The resource pack server is available for other resource pack features (sounds, custom models, etc.) but is **not required** for werewolf skin transformations.

+For information about configuring werewolf skins, see the [Skin Configuration](#skin-configuration) section below.

 ## Overview

-The Werewolf plugin includes an embedded HTTP server that automatically serves the resource pack to players.
-This eliminates the need for external hosting while providing automatic hash calculation and seamless integration with the skin transformation system.
+The Werewolf plugin includes an embedded HTTP server that can automatically serve a resource pack to players.
+This is useful for custom sounds, models, or other resource pack features, but is **not used for player skin changes**.

 ## Embedded HTTP Server